aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-For the description of this property, please see [getPageFieldWrapCount()](../../com.aspose.cells/pivottable\#getPageFieldWrapCount--)
+Gets the number of page fields in each column or row in the PivotTable report.

 **Parameters:**
 | Parameter | Type | Description |